rodv92/PLETSC/README.md

 Performance :

-It offers a good compression ratio (between 2.6 and 3.0+), That is, Sizes in % of ORIGINAL size of around 33% to 38%, mainly depending on the lexical complexity or lexical archaism of the source text, and presence of unkwnown or misspelled words
+It offers a good compression ratio (between 2.6 and 3.0+), That is, Sizes in % of ORIGINAL size of around 33% to 38%, mainly depending on the lexical complexity or lexical archaism of the source text, and presence of unkwnown or misspelled words.

 A higher lexical complexity, or archaic texts, that is, if the input text uses less common words – based on current usage – (2023), will yield lower compression ratios.